javaheriamirhossein/k-tvgraph/README.md

 On MS Windows environments, make sure to install the most recent version of ``Rtools``.

 ## Run
 Clone this repository to your local computer.
-Go to the main directory and run `demo_TVGL.R` for a demo.
+Go to the main directory and run `.roxygenize.R`.
+Then run `demo_TVGL.R` for a demo.

 ## Citation
 Please cite: